 The Federal Circuit further added:

-A few ways to satisfy written description requirement for negative claims:
+A few ways to satisfy the written description requirement for negative claims:

-- Mentioning drawbacks of prior art in the specification can support negative limitations;
+- Mentioning drawbacks of the prior art in the specification can support negative limitations;

 - An explicit statement of the negative limitation in the specification of the patent.